Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Related Work

-Conformal prediction (CP) is an uncertainty quantification framework that allows for the generation of statistically rigorous prediction sets for black-box machine learning models~\cite{vovk_algorithmic_2005,pmlr-v25-vovk12,angelopoulos_gentle_2022}.
-Because it does not require explicit knowledge of the distribution of inputs, CP is suitable for robotics applications where various learned modules are typically deployed in environments drawn from unknown distributions.
-CP applications in robotics include aligning uncertainty in language-based planning to allow robots to ask for help~\cite{ren2023robots}, trajectory prediction in dynamic environments~\cite{lindemann_safe_2023}, planning among dynamic agents~\cite{dixit_adaptive_2022}, and early warning systems~\cite{luo_sample-efficient_2023}.
-In this work, we focus on providing uncertainty quantification for the perception system, which usually involves high-dimensional inputs and encounters distribution shifts in closed-loop deployment.
+\textbf{Conformal prediction.} Conformal prediction (CP)~\citep{vovk_algorithmic_2005,pmlr-v25-vovk12,angelopoulos_gentle_2022} is an uncertainty quantification framework particularly suitable for robotics applications~\citep{ren2023robots,lindemann_safe_2023,dixit_adaptive_2022,luo_sample-efficient_2023} where learned modules are deployed in environments drawn from unknown distributions.
+In this work, we focus on providing uncertainty quantification for the perception system, which usually involves high-dimensional inputs and closed-loop distribution shifts.
+Prior works~\citep{dixit_adaptive_2022,sun_learning-based_2023,yang2023safe,park_pac_2020} either provide guarantees for a single environment, assume known environments, or do not account for closed-loop distribution shifts.
+To the best of our knowledge, this is the first work to obtain end-to-end safety assurances for the perception and planning system in new environments while being robust to closed-loop distribution shifts and amenable to changes in the planner parameters.

-To the best of our knowledge, this work is the first to apply CP on perception model outputs for uncertainty quantification with closed-loop distribution shifts.
-The work most similar to ours in spirit is ~\cite{yang2023safe}, where the authors obtain high-confidence regions for state estimates with a learned perception map under stochastic sensor noise.
-However, this method assumes that the perception map provides robot state estimates in a known environment and also assumes Lipschitzness of the perception map, while our approach is aimed at navigation in \emph{a priori} unknown environments and does not make any smoothness assumptions on sensing or perception.
-The approach proposed in~\cite{park_pac_2020} combines conformal prediction and generalization bounds to construct confidence sets for object recognition from images, but does not consider closed-loop deployment where actions influence future observations.
-In contrast, we provide end-to-end statistical assurances on safe robot navigation.